datafold-dev/datafold/README.rst

    `DataFrame <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`__
    as a base class for ``TSCDataFrame``, which captures time series data and collections thereof.
-The data structure indexes time, time series ID and one-or-many spatial spatial features. *datafold* includes specific methods for the time series context, but is also compatible with pandas rich functionality.
+The data structure indexes time, time series ID and one-or-many spatial features.
+It includes specific time series collection functionality and is compatible with pandas rich functionality.

 * `scikit-learn <https://scikit-learn.org/stable/>`__
    All *datafold* algorithms that are part of the "machine learning pipeline" align to the scikit-learn `API <https://scikit-learn.org/stable/developers/develop.html>`__.
-   This is done by deriving the models from `BaseEstimator <https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html>`__. and appropriate ``MixIns``. *datafold* defines own base classes that align with the API in a duck-typing fashion to allow identifying dynamical systems from time series data in ``TSCDataFrame`` objects.
+   This is done by deriving the models from `BaseEstimator <https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html>`__. and appropriate `MixIns`. *datafold* defines own `MixIns` that align with the API in a duck-typing fashion to allow identifying dynamical systems from temporal data in ``TSCDataFrame``.

 * `SciPy <https://docs.scipy.org/doc/scipy/reference/index.html>`__
    The package is used for elementary numerical algorithms and data structures in